toolmantim/tap-release/README.md

 ## Usage

-Firstly you’ll need to install the [Tap Release GitHub App](https://github.com/apps/tap-release).
+Firstly, you’ll need to install the [Tap Release GitHub App](https://github.com/apps/tap-release).
 This listens out for any releases, or any changes to the configuration.

-Secondarly, you add a `.github/tap-release.yml` configuration file to whichver repository has the releases you want to use when updating the tap.
+Then, add a `.github/tap-release.yml` configuration file to the GitHub repository where you publish new releases to.

 For example, given the following `.github/tap-release.yml` file in a `my-org/app/app.rb` repository: